NethServer/nethsecurity/packages/ns-storage/README.md

 As default, logs only are written inside a voltatile in-memory directory to prevent errors on the root file system in case of failure.

-The `ns-storage` package configures the system to save a copy of the logs inside an extra local storage, like a USB stick,
+The `ns-storage` package configures the system to save a copy of the logs inside an extra data local storage, like a USB stick,

-## Add an extra storage
+## Add a data storage

 Before starting the configuration, attach a disk device to machine.
 You can fine the attached device name inside `/var/log/messages`.